zzxwill/oss/intl.en-US/Product Introduction/What is OSS?.md

 ## Concepts {#section_h4j_rlb_n2b .section}

+-   Storage Class

+    OSS provides three storage classes: Standard, Infrequent Access, and Archive.
+These storage classes cover various data storage scenarios from hot data to cold data.
+For more information, see [Introduction to storage classes](../../../../reseller.en-US/Developer Guide/Storage classes/Introduction to storage classes.md#).

 -   Bucket

     A bucket is a container for objects stored in OSS.
 Every object is contained in a bucket.
 The data model structure of Alibaba Cloud OSS is flat instead of hierarchical.